Lujinghui1234/React/README.md

 # React-Note
-## This is a repositoriy about React.
+## This is a repository about React.